Criminal Justice Reform

 For the past ten years, Arianne has been at the center of every advancement in domestic violence investigation and prosecution in our community.
 From the Washtenaw County-wide protocol for domestic violence response, the training of law enforcement to conduct lethality risk assessments, and even strengthening the relationships between law enforcement and our community service providers like SafeHouse Center, Arianne has led the charge.

 As the Washtenaw County Prosecutor, Arianne will create a climate within law enforcement, where survivors of violence are encouraged to share their experiences, law enforcement will adhere to trauma-informed protocols during their investigations, and education will be on-going with the community.
-Arianne will continue to devote energy to destigmatize the reporting of domestic and sexual violence, especially for survivors of color, undocumented individuals, and those in the LGBTQ community, areas were reporting is tragically low.
+Arianne will continue to devote energy to destigmatize the reporting of domestic and sexual violence, especially for survivors of color, undocumented individuals, and those in the LGBTQ community, areas where reporting is tragically low.

 Since early 2020, our community has been forced to grapple with the effects of the COVID-19 pandemic.
 For the criminal justice system, this has posed a complicated task for keeping incarcerated populations safe, while residing in close-quarters.
 Arianne believes that we must release non-violent offenders awaiting trial, and stop arrests and other police activity that is not required for the immediate protection of the public.